-The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after 1 January 2024.
-The foregoing standards and interpretations have no material impact on the Group.
+The abovementioned standards and interpretations issued by IASB have not yet endorsed by FSC at the date when the Group's financial statements were authorized for issue, the local effective dates are to be determined by FSC.
+The abovementioned standards and interpretations have no material impact on the Group.

-(3) Standards or interpretations issued, revised or amended, by IASB which are not endorsed by FSC, and not yet adopted by the Group as at the end of the reporting period are listed below.
+(3) Standards or interpretations issued, revised or amended, by IASB which are endorsed by FSC, but not yet adopted by the Group as at the end of the reporting period are listed below.

-τ.
-N D 1 1 A 110 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Effective Date issued Items New, Revised or Amended Standards and Interpretations by IASB IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures" - Sale or by IASB Contribution of Assets between an Investor and its Associate or Joint Ventures b IFRS 17 "Insurance Contracts" 1 January 2023 c Lack of Exchangeability - Amendments to IAS 21 1 January 2025
+Items New, Revised or Amended Standards and Interpretations Effective Date issued by IASB a IFRS 10 "Consolidated Financial Statements" and IAS 28 To be determined "Investments in Associates and Joint Ventures" - Sale or by IASB Contribution of Assets between an Investor and its Associate or Joint Ventures b IFRS 17 "Insurance Contracts" 1 January 2023 c IFRS 18 "Presentation and Disclosure in Financial Statements" 1 January 2027 d Disclosure Initiative - Subsidiaries without Public Accountability: 1 January 2027 Disclosures (IFRS 19) e Amendments to the Classification and Measurement of Financial 1 January 2026 Instruments - Amendments to IFRS 9 and IFRS 7 f Annual Improvements to IFRS Accounting Standards - Volume 11 1 January 2026

-(a) IFRS 10"Consolidated Financial Statements" and IAS 28"Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures
+A. IFRS 10 "Consolidated Financial Statements" and IAS 28"Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures